kudrekode/kudres-guitar-world/README.md

 1. Welcome page with some instructions and enter button
 2. Guitar tuner
 3. Metronome to practice to
+4. Guitar chord calculator
-4. Midi drum creator to practice to with spectrum analyser for cool design purposes
+5. Midi drum creator to practice to with spectrum analyser for cool design purposes
-5. Guitar chords and tablature theory
+6. Guitar chords and tablature theory

 ## Methodology: